OCR of Handwritten Numbers

 Figure 1.
 Architecture of Abto handwritten numbers recognition technology

 According to Abto custom architecture, the characteristic features are extracted from the handwritten text images using convolutional neural networks (CNNs).
 Extracted features are then fed into the recurrent module powered by recurrent neural networks (RNNs) which hold information about previously encountered and recognized text.
 A result produced by the neural network is a probability matrix that allows determining each handwritten character in the text sample.
-The average accuracy of such approach is 89% which as of September 2018 (time when we run OCR experiments) was six times more than the accuracy shown by Google Cloud Vision API evaluated on the same dataset, as illustrated below.
-(Note: Google has since updated their Document Text Detection engine and our OCR accuracy results may be closer now, – Abto Software, March 2019)
+The average accuracy of such approach is 89% which as of August 2019 (time when we re-run the OCR experiments) was 2.5 times more than the accuracy shown by Google Cloud Vision API evaluated on the same dataset, as illustrated below.

 Figure 2.
 Accuracy comparison between Abto and Google OCR technologies